Box vs OpenText Extended ECM comparison

 Find out what your peers are saying about Box vs. OpenText Extended ECM and other solutions.
 Updated: March 2024.

-Box is ranked 4th in Enterprise Content Management with 10 reviews while OpenText Extended ECM is ranked 2nd in Enterprise Content Management with 12 reviews.
+Box is ranked 4th in Enterprise Content Management with 37 reviews while OpenText Extended ECM is ranked 2nd in Enterprise Content Management with 18 reviews.
 Box is rated 8.4, while OpenText Extended ECM is rated 7.8.
-The top reviewer of Box writes "User-friendly, easy to navigate, and has helpful support".
-On the other hand, the top reviewer of OpenText Extended ECM writes "Enables collaboration and improves productivity, but is a bit limited for complex use cases".
-Box is most compared with SharePoint, Microsoft OneDrive, Citrix ShareFile, Office 365 and IBM FileNet, whereas OpenText Extended ECM is most compared with OpenText Documentum, SharePoint, IBM FileNet, Alfresco and Mobius Content Services Platform.
+The top reviewer of Box writes "Used for data storage and data collaboration, but its data security could be improved".
+On the other hand, the top reviewer of OpenText Extended ECM writes "Serves as a single source of support for the company but has scalability issues".
+Box is most compared with SharePoint, Microsoft OneDrive, Citrix ShareFile, Office 365 and Egnyte, whereas OpenText Extended ECM is most compared with OpenText Documentum, SharePoint, IBM FileNet and Alfresco.
 See our Box vs. OpenText Extended ECM report.

 See our list of best Enterprise Content Management vendors.